Every Experience Protects the Cloud Forest

 After Your Walk

 After your walk, take a few moments to reflect on the night’s discoveries as the shuttle brings you back to the Visitor Center.
-If you wish to enjoy a warm drink or a meal, Raíces Restaurant — located at the top of the Reserve — welcomes visitors after their tour, offering the perfect way to end the evening surrounded by the sounds of the cloud forest.
+If you wish to enjoy a warm drink or a meal, Raíces Restaurant — located at the top of the Preserve — welcomes visitors after their tour, offering the perfect way to end the evening surrounded by the sounds of the cloud forest.

 Know Before You Go